Abstract

 - Feature Documentation – Each feature should receive architectural documentation.
 This may be as simple as updating a user guide or existing documents to include the new functionality, or as complex as creating an entire package of graphics, diagrams, write-ups, mock-ups, and artifacts.

-- Testing Results – As each feature and defect has integration testing performed on it, the testing results must be captured for posterity and release review.
+- Testing Results – As each feature and defect has integration testing performed on it, the testing results should be captured for posterity and release review.

 - Monthly Metrics, Improvements, Lessons Learned – While the main metrics for any Lean project are working product and throughput of features, team metrics are maintained for self-awareness and improvements.